COIVD 19 Impact on Global Automobile Sector

 In Europe, new car registrations declined by 7.5% and 7.4% (YOY) during January and February.
 Overall sales, in the region, are also declined by 7%, mostly due to steeper declines in key countries like the UK (-5%), Germany (-6%), Italy (-20%) and Spain (-10%) – which together account for a majority of vehicles sold in Europe.

 In the USA also Automobile sector is not deprived of the consequences of the pandemic.
 The big three automakers – GM, Ford, and FCA US have decided to idle their plants in North America.
 Toyota, Honda, Tesla, and Nissan suspended production in North America.
-According to a report by Counterpoint, the estimate sales decline in the USA is 6% during 2020 of automobile
+According to a report by Counterpoint, the estimated sales decline in the USA is 6% during 2020 of automobile.

 The Indian Automobile industry is also adversely affected by Covid-19.
 It is estimated that there will be an overall revenue impact of at least $1.5 -2.0 billion per month across the industry.
 Maruti Suzuki India Ltd, Hyundai Motor India Ltd, Mahindra & Mahindra Ltd (M&M), Tata Motors Ltd and Toyota Kirloskar India Pvt.
 Ltd sold a total of 111,600 vehicles in March, according to sales data published by these companies.
 The demand is severely hit as they wary of the fast-spreading coronavirus and the importance of maintaining social distancing, avoided automobile showrooms.
 In terms of passenger vehicle segment also most of the countries registered double-digit drops in car sales.
 Like in other countries in the world.
 Japan showed a 10.94% decline in sales, while china being the highest declined 43.66% in sales data.
 (As shown in the figure)